 The service is delivered to the end customer using co-operating and negotiating specialised agents.
+Three

-Three types of agents are used that represent the interests of the different parties involved: The Personal Communications Agent (PCA) that represents the interests of the human users.
-The Service Provider Agent (SPA) that represents the interests of the Service Provider.
-The Network Provider Agent (NPA) that represents the interests of the Network Provider.
-The service is established by the initiating user who requests the service from its PCA.
-The PCA negotiates in with available SPAs to obtain the best deal available.
-The SPA will in turn negotiate with the NPAs to obtain the optimal solution and to configure the service at network level.
-Both SPA and NPA communicate with underlying service- and network management systems to configure the underlying networks for the service.
+- 233 types of agents are used that represent the interests of the different parties involved: - The Personal Communications Agent (PCA) that represents the interests of the human users. - 235 The Service Provider Agent (SPA) that represents the interests of the Service Provider. - 236 The Network Provider Agent (NPA) that represents the interests of the Network Provider. - 237 The service is established by the initiating user who requests the service from its PCA.
+The PCA negotiates - in with available SPAs to obtain the best deal available.
+The SPA will in turn negotiate with the NPAs to - 239 obtain the optimal solution and to configure the service at network level.
+Both SPA and NPA communicate - with underlying service- and network management systems to configure the underlying networks for theservice. - 242 3 Scope - 243 This Part of FIPA 1997 International Standard provides the specification for an agent-based VPN Service. - 244 This document is not an implementation plan, and as such does not define any underlying network - technology that may be used for the actual provisioning of the service.